jackw01/led-control/README.md

 * Builtin secondary patterns make it possible to quickly create more complex effects
 * Works with cheap and readily available WS281x and SK6812 LED strips and strings
 * Seamlessly supports HSV-to-RGBW and RGB-to-RGBW conversion for RGBW LED strips
-* Capable of achieving up to 380 FPS on 60 LEDs and 160 FPS on 150 LEDs on a Raspberry Pi Zero (see note below)
+* Capable of achieving up to 150 FPS on 150 RGBW LEDs on a Raspberry Pi Zero (see note below)
 * Web backend and animation code written in Python using the [Flask](https://github.com/pallets/flask) web framework for ease of development
 * Color conversions, color correction, and final rendering operations are implemented in a C extension module for maximum performance